edinburghhacklab/dali-pcb/README.rst

 Analogue and digital I/O pin headers are provided for integrations with external switches and rotary encoders.
 There are multiple overlapping pin headers for flexibility in how these are used.

-A pin header for FTDI UART connections is provided but this only attached to the ESP32-S3 microcontrollers.
+Pin headers for FTDI UART connections are provided for the ESP32-S3 microcontroller and the DALI bus (which can only be used when the microcontroller is disconnected).

 .. image:: render/IO-sch.svg
    :alt: I/O schematic